 If you weren’t going to try to salvage the barn wood, the process for tearing it down and getting rid of everything might look something like the following…

 The steps in cleaning up and getting rid of the rest of the barn rubble:

-Tearing down the remaining barn and knocking down anything left of the old barn.
+Knocking down what was left of the old barn.

 Knocking down the silos.

-We paid to haul out 4 dump truck loads of concrete, at the recommendation of our neighbor who was doing the work.
+We paid to haul out 4 dump truck loads of concrete.

 We donated the metal to our neighbor’s church’s scrap metal drive (and he donated his time to pick the metal out of the rubble).
 Less to bury = good.

 We had him take out of bunch of brush and boxelder trees while he was here with his equipment.

 He piled up all the old rotting wood and trees in the pit of where the barn was and we lit it up in the largest fire we’d ever seen.